AngelaQYang/ML/README.md

 # Self Study
 This is a repository just for fun-study time.
-It doesn't associate with any projects I did with PSRC. :)
+It doesn't associate with any project I did with my employer. :)

 # Data Sources & Assignments
 All data here are from Kaggle or various public agency websites.